Home Break-In or Burglary in Canada: Insurance Steps After Theft

 Mitigation responsibilities

 Board broken windows or doors promptly—keep receipts for reasonable temporary repairs so insurers can reimburse within coverage wording.
+Failing to secure the property after a loss can expand damage and complicate claims.

 Building your inventory fast